hujhax/austin-improv-wiki/Troupes/Three on a Match.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>Three on a Match is considered to be bad luck, but this troupe consists of four ladies that have only brought each other good luck so far.</p>
+Their press blurb, taken from a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Three on a Match is considered to be bad luck, but this troupe consists of four ladies that have only brought each other good luck so far.
+>
+>

-<p>Yes, there are four ladies in the troupe.</p>
+> Yes, there are four ladies in the troupe.
+>
+>

-<p>ONE OF THEM IS A MATCH!</p></blockquote>
+> ONE OF THEM IS A MATCH!

 ## Media
 ### Videos